Gabriela Dabrowski: 2020–2021: WTA 1000 title, six WTA Tour finals, world No. 5

-2022: New partnership and first WTA 1000 title with Olmos, world No. 4
+2022: New partnerships, WTA 1000 title, world No. 4

 Dabrowski announced she will play the 2022 season with Giuliana Olmos, with whom she had partnered to reach the semifinals at the 2021 Miami Open, but stated she could be open to play again with Stefani.
 Seeded second, they went on to win their first WTA1000 together at the Madrid Open.
 Dabrowski and Olmos followed that by also reaching the final of the Italian Open.
 She reached a new career-high doubles ranking of No. 4, on 11 July 2022.

 In September, Dabrowski reunited with Stefani in her return to WTA Tour and won with her the Chennai Open, afterwards getting the Pan Pacific Open title with Olmos, both titles without losing a single set.

 Following this successful runs, she qualified for her fourth WTA Finals with Olmos in their first appearance as a team.

-2023: US Open champion, return to top 10
+2023: US Open and BJK champion, return to top 10

 In August, seeded 16th as a pair with new partner Erin Routliffe at the US Open, Dabrowski made her eleventh Grand Slam quarterfinal.
 They defeated sixth seeds Leylah Fernandez and Taylor Townsend in three sets to make the semifinals.
 There, they defeated Hsieh Su-wei who was on a 16-match major winning streak, having won both the 2023 French Open and the 2023 Wimbledon Championships, and Wang Xinyu to reach the final for the first time in Routliffe's career and second in Dabrowski's.
 In the final, they took on former champions Laura Siegemund and Vera Zvonareva.
-They defeated them in straight sets to claim the US Open title, a first Grand Slam title for both players.
+They defeated them in straight sets to claim the US Open title, a first major title for both players.
 As a result, she returned to the top 10, at world No. 9 on 11 September 2023.

 At the Guadalajara Open, the pair reached their first WTA 1000 final defeating Jasmine Paolini and Mayar Sherif.

 Their strong performance in the latter half of 2023 meant Dabrowski/Routliffe qualified for the WTA Finals in Cancún.
 This was Dabrowski's fifth year qualifying for the year-end tournament, and Routliffe's first.
 There the pair went undefeated in the group stage, without dropping a set, setting up a semifinal match with the eighth seeds Nicole Melichar-Martinez and Ellen Perez.
 Dabrowski/Routliffe lost the match in a tight match tiebreaker.

 Dabrowski was named to Team Canada during the Billie Jean King Cup finals in November 2023.
 Dabrowski won all three of her doubles matches, helping Team Canada secure the victory.
-This marks the first time Canada has won the competition.
+It marked the first time Canada won the BJK trophy.